Polyurethane Adhesives, Are they Good for Boat Building?

 - Does not contain solvents and is a low Volatile Organic Compound producer.
 100% solids so it does not tend to crack and shrink as it sets.

 - It can be sanded (non clogging), stained and painted.
 Cleanup of squeezed out extra glue can be chiseled off easily.
 Set glue is slightly flexible and not brittle.

 - Once set it will not creep.

 - It is not as strong as epoxy.
 On wood it is stronger than the wood so its strength is not an issue but on metal, epoxy provides a stronger bond.

 It compares to other wood glues.
-Great claims have been made but tests seem to show about equal holding power.
+Great claims have been made by some brands, but tests seem to show about equal holding power.
 Polyurethane had better end grain gluing capability though because of better glue penetration.
 Because once cured it is stronger than the wood it is gluing, strength is not an issue unless improperly clamped or where it has foamed.

 - In very dry areas it requires moisture to set or it can set very slowly and not reach it's full potential.